jepstein-eagle/adaptable/packages/adaptableblotter/README.md

 }
 ```

-There are a number of css variables that are available for customizing a theme - see below (it's the contents of the dark theme)
+There are a number of css variables that are available for customising a theme - see below (it's the contents of the dark theme)

 ```css
 html.ab--theme-dark {